UH Hilo Campus Security Policies and Procedures

 Due to the fact that UH Hilo is a state agency, all attempts to keep information reported as confidential will be handled as such.
-However, the UH HILO must abide by the Hawaii Uniform Information Practices Act and disclose all information when a formal request is made.
-The UH HILO does not have pastoral counselors, as defined by the Clery Act.
+However, the UH Hilo must abide by the Hawaiʻi Uniform Information Practices Act and disclose all information when a formal request is made.
+The UH Hilo does not have pastoral counselors, as defined by the Clery Act.
 The UH Hilo does have professional counselors.
-They are encouraged; if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+They are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.

 Alcoholic Beverages and Illegal Drugs